Sinharaja Forest Reserve: Features

-Birds tend to move in mixed feeding flocks, invariably led by the fearless Sri Lanka drongo and the noisy orange-billed babbler.
-Of Sri Lanka's 26 endemic birds, the 20 rainforest species all occur here, including the elusive red-faced malkoha, green-billed coucal and Sri Lanka blue magpie.

-Reptiles include the endemic green pit viper and hump-nosed viper, and there are a large variety of amphibians, especially tree frogs.
-Invertebrates include the endemic Sri Lankan birdwing butterfly and leeches.
+Reptiles include the endemic green pit viper, hump-nosed viper, a large variety of amphibians (especially tree frogs) and invertebrates include the endemic Sri Lankan birdwing butterfly and leeches.

-Etymology

-Surrounded in dense fog, the dark and mysterious Sinharaja forest is steeped in deep legend and mystery.
-The word Sinharaja means lion- (සිංහ/சிங்கம் sinha) king or kingdom (රාජ/ராஜா raja), and a popular folk legend has it that a legendary lion lived in this protected forest.

 Geography

 Location

 Sinharaja Forest Reserve covers most of the Kalu Ganga basin and a small part of the northern Gin Ganga.
 Most of the forest (60%) is contained within the borders of Rathnapura District.
 The other parts include Galle District with 20% and Kaluthara District with 20%.

 Natural

 The rainforest likely formed during the Jurassic period (from 200 million years to 145 million years ago).
 This forest encompasses an area of 36,000 hectares (88,960 acres/360 km^{2}).
-The reserve is only 21 km from east to west, and a maximum of 7 km from north to south, but it is a treasure trove of endemic species, including trees, insects, amphibians, reptiles, birds, and mammals.
-Sinharaja forest vegetation density has been estimated at 240,000 plants per hectare, the most dense rain forest in Asia.